 Filter data in Numbers on Mac

-Note: You can also quickly filter a table.
-Select a column or cell, click the arrow on the column’s border, then choose an option under Quick Filter.
+Select a column or cell, move the pointer over the column letter, click the arrow that appears, then choose Quick Filter.

 Create a filtering rule

 You can create filtering rules based on the values in a column.
 Only rows with the specified values in that column appear.
 When you create a filtering rule for a pivot table, you can also create rules based on the fields.

 In the Organise sidebar, click the Filter tab.

 Click Add a Filter, then choose which column to filter by.

 Note: If the filter options aren’t available, your table might have merged cells.
 You need to unmerge the cells to filter data.
 Click the merged cell, then choose Table > Unmerge Cells (from the Table menu at the top of your screen).
 If you’re not sure where the merged cells are, select the table, then choose Table > Unmerge All Cells.

 Click the type of filter you want (for example, Text), then click a rule (for example, “starts with”).

 The filtering rule appears in the Filter tab.